oshea00/fintools/readme.md

 # Finance Tools
 ## Asset Allocation
 Maintaining a portfolio to target certain allocation targets.
 Including the ability to re-balance the portfolio to targets and generating optimal trades to achieve current or revised targets.
+### Rebalancing Methodology
+When rebalancing the portolfio, the beginning and ending portoflio balance should be within a min/max balance range/percentage.
+Also, the total deviation of target vs actual weights after should not exceed a desride tolerance.
+To achieve this, the current allocations, prices, and target weights are passed to an optimizer which is given these constraints.
+The optimizer chooses the best set of whole asset trades which meets the target weights.
+Currently, this does not take cash into account, or allow leverage in trades (synthetic cash).

 ## Asset Correlation
 Shows how to compare assets to determine correlation in price movements.
 Normally, a portfolio manager wants assets that are not highly correlated.
 ## Efficient Frontier